 So what happens when you start with an urban myth?

-Today the riverboat pilots on the Thames tell the story of Waterloo Bridge being built by women during the Second World War, they kept the story alive since the 1950s.
+Today the Thames riverboat pilots tell the story of Waterloo Bridge being built by women during the Second World War, they kept the story alive since the 1950s.
 However, no official record of this history existed as historian Professor Christine Wall discovered after years of trawling through the archives.

-Director Karen Livesey
+Director: Karen Livesey

-Producers Jo Wiser & Karen Livesey
+Producers : Jo Wiser & Karen Livesey